 - Patty Goffe, Community Affairs, adidas America

-- Mike Golub, COO, Portland Timbers
+- Mike Golub, President of Business Operations, Portland Timbers

 - Todd Spear, Vice President, Corporate Sponsorship, Portland Timbers

 Click here to see eligibility requirements and proposal guidelines.
 Grant evaluation forms MUST be submitted six months after receipt of funding.

 See a full list below of the 98 inspiring nonprofits our Portland Timbers Community Fund has supported since 2011!

 Albertina Kerr Centers, Audubon Society, Bienestar, Big Brothers Big Sisters Columbia NW, Black Parent Initiative, Boy Scouts of America, Camp Fire Columbia, Centennial Soccer Club, Children's Healing Art Project, Columbia Slough Watershed Council, Elevate Oregon, Friends of the Children, Green Empowerment, Harper's Playground, Incight Company, Native American Youth and Family Center, New Avenues for Youth, Oregon Youth Soccer Association, Playworks, Start Making a Reader Today, The Mentoring Project, The Shadow Project and Tualatin Hills Parks and Recreation.